XanaduAI/strawberryfields/doc/tutorials/tutorial_teleportation.rst

 ..

 * ``compile_options``: A dictionary of keyword arguments to be used for program compilation.
-  To ensure the ``program`` will run on the specified backend, the engine will perform **program compilation**, by calling the :meth:`~.Program.compile` method.
+  To ensure the ``~.Program`` will run on the specified backend, the engine will perform **program compilation**, by calling the :meth:`~.Program.compile` method.

 .. note::